ManageIQ/manageiq-documentation/_includes/create-playbook-service-catalog-item.md

 **Note:**

-  - Before creating an Ansible service, at least one repository, one playbook, and one credential must exist in the {{ site.data.product.title }} inventory.
+  - Before creating an Ansible service, at least one repository, one playbook, and one credential must exist in the {{ site.data.product.title_short }} inventory.
 Check your inventory and add the appropriate resources before creating an Ansible service.
 For more information, see [Automation Management Providers](../managing_providers/index.html#automation-management-providers) in *Managing Providers*.

   - Debugging verbosity is available for Ansible playbook catalog items.
     Selecting a higher verbosity value provides more detailed output as